 └───────────────────────┘

-Core Concept: Simulate the human processes of “brainstorming” and “reflective revision” to tackle complex, open-ended problems and improve the quality and robustness of Agent outputs.
+Core Idea: Simulate the human processes of “brainstorming” and “reflective revision” to tackle complex and open-ended problems, improving the quality and robustness of Agent outputs.

-• Idea: Launch multiple Agent instances simultaneously, using slightly different prompts or a higher temperature, to explore solutions in parallel from multiple angles
+• Concept: Launch multiple Agent instances simultaneously, using slightly different prompts or higher temperature, to explore solutions in parallel from multiple angles

-• Implementation: Similar to Multi-Agent, but the goal is to solve the same problem; finally select the best answer through an evaluation mechanism (e.g., LLM as a Judge)
+• Implementation: Similar to Multi-Agent, but the goal is to solve the same problem and finally select the best answer through an evaluation mechanism (such as LLM as a Judge)

-• Idea: Have the Agent critique and revise its own initial output
+• Concept: Let the Agent critique and revise its own initial output

-• Process: Initial response → self-evaluation → identify issues → generate improvements → final output
+• Process: Initial response → self-evaluation → problem identification → generate improvements → final output

-• Advantages: Improve the success rate and depth of answers for a single task, enabling self-optimization
+• Advantages: Improve the success rate and depth of answers for a single task, achieving self-optimization

-Advanced Practice: Add parallel and revision capabilities to the in-depth research Agent
+Advanced Practice: Adding Parallel and Revision Capabilities to the In-Depth Research Agent

-Goal: Integrate both parallel sampling and sequential revision into our in-depth research Agent.
-Use the evaluation framework we just built to quantitatively assess whether, and to what extent, these strategies improve the Agent’s performance.
+Goal: Integrate parallel sampling and sequential revision, these two advanced strategies, into our in-depth research Agent.
+Then, using the evaluation framework we just built, quantitatively assess whether and to what extent these strategies improve Agent performance.

-• Strategy integration: How to organically combine parallel sampling (horizontal scaling) and sequential revision (vertical deepening) within one Agent workflow?
+• Strategy Integration: How to organically integrate parallel sampling (horizontal expansion) and sequential revision (vertical deepening) into one Agent workflow?

-• Cost control: Both strategies significantly increase LLM call costs; how to balance performance gains and cost?
+• Cost Control: Both strategies significantly increase LLM invocation costs.
+How to design mechanisms to balance performance gains and costs?

-• Performance attribution: In evaluation, how to attribute performance improvements accurately to parallel sampling versus sequential revision?
+• Performance Attribution: In evaluation, how to accurately attribute performance improvements to parallel sampling or sequential revision?

 Architecture Design: